 Starting in November every year, Summer Initial Intensive runs over an 8 week period from November to mid-January.
 The Intensive is live-in, meaning all participants will live together from Monday to Friday, with the option of staying in the accommodation over weekends.
 The Intensive also includes a two-week break over Christmas and New Year where you can head home for a break before the school year begins.

-As our partner schools are based in Auckland, Whangarei or Northland, participants will need to be able to commit to working in the area they are placed for the two years of the programme.
-At this point, the majority of our partner schools are based in Auckland.
+As our partner schools are based in the North Island of New Zealand, participants will need to be able to commit to working in the area they are placed for the two years of the programme.

 Our first priority will be to place you where you can have the biggest impact on educational inequality.
-This may be in Auckland, Whangarei or Northland, so we encourage you to be flexible and open with your placement preferences.
+This may be in Auckland, Northland, Whangarei, Waikato, Bay of Plenty, Gisborne or Rotorua, so we encourage you to be flexible and open with your placement preferences.

-Being flexible will give you the best chance possible of being placed after you’ve been selected for the program.
+Being flexible will give you the best chance possible of being placed after you’ve been selected for the programme.

 Throughout the process, we’ll work with you to find the best fit for your skills and talents as well as meet your own geographic preferences and community aspirations.
 Through the next two years, you will continue to teach at the same secondary school you are initially placed in.